ecoscope-platform-workflows-releases/template/README.md

-# events
+# template
-A dashboard for visualizing events.
+A template for ecoscope platform workflows releases.